EricZinda/Perplexity/docs/devvocab/SetApproachDesign.md

         things that dont: which can assume they are set to something

 Need another design:
+    variables are always sets, could be a set of 1 predications always yield all the solutions
+    file_n will always set x to the set of files
+    There is a difference between predications "filtering" x and "checking" x.
+Can't get my head around it large_a operates in two modes:
+            as a verb, it will only work on sets of 1 as an adjective, it filters the set down

     variable bindings are like the "introduced event" of the variable.
         Quantifiers pay attention to what the rstr predications set this to and change behavior as appropriately It is also *way* more efficient for things like "2 files are large"?